"chess set", "chess sets", "chess pieces", "chess museum", "schaak"

 • Bone K 8.2; p 3.3

 Germany.
 7 common wooden Nuremberg sets.
-The first wooden set is extremely scarce, because of the size and the box that was said being original.
+These wooden sets are not confused with English Barleycorn sets, because the latter hardly exist in wood.
+The first wooden set is extremely rare, because of the size and the box that was said being original.
 That box has not a side-way sliding lid as (smaller) Nuremberg sets have, but maybe such box is not suitable for such very large set.
 I bought this very large set on an auction and the set was listed in the catalogue as made from arbutus wood, but I do doubt that strongly.
 I believe these wooden sets were made of Maple and Cocobolo, but I am not 100% sure of these woods.

-The second wooden set, although smaller, is scarce as well because of its size.
+The second wooden set, although smaller, is rare as well because of its size.
 It is a very pretty size to play with.
 This set has its original, side-way sliding, box.

 The wooden set with the black pieces is odd.
 I found it intriguing, as these sets are never black.
 Most likely this set has been painted over some day.
 Not sure when that's done.
 The set has still its original, side-way sliding, box.